-As students walk through the gate each day, they write an Attendance H.E.R.O ticket for being here, every day, ready and on time.
+As students walk through the gate each day, they write an Attendance H.E.R.O ticket for being Here, Every day, Ready and On time.

-This ticket then goes into a fortnightly draw at assembly, where 4 students are drawn out to receive an ice-cream voucher.
+This ticket then goes into a fortnightly draw at assembly, where 4 students are drawn out to receive a canteen voucher.

-The class that has the highest attendance each fortnight will receive the attendance trophy at assembly.
+The class that has the highest attendance each fortnight will receive the attendance trophy at our K-6 assembly.